nebulaeonline/nebulae/README.md

 The goal of this project is provide a learning / practice environment for systems-level programming on modern 64-bit architectures (first, x64, then AARCH64).

-The environment aims to be beginner friendly&mdash; well, OS developer beginner friendly at least!; The system is small, and easily hackable.
+The environment aims to be beginner friendly&mdash; well, OS developer beginner friendly at least!
+The system is small, and easily hackable.

 ## Why all the Visual Studio stuff?